FREE SHIPPING on orders of $85 or more

 During the Middle Ages, a standardized literary language known by the general population of Ireland was a thing of fiction.
 When a person's name was recorded by one of the few literate scribes, it was up that particular scribe to decide how to spell an individual's name.
 So a person could have several spelling variations of his name recorded during a single lifetime.
 Research into the name Fraleigh revealed many variations, including Ferrell, Farrell, O'Ferrall, O'Farrell, Farrelly, Fraleigh, Frawley, Frahill and many more.

-More information is included under the topic Early Fraleigh Notables in all our PDF Extended History products.
+More information is included under the topic Early Fraleigh Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of Irish left in their homeland in the 18th and 19th centuries to escape the religious and political discrimination they experienced primarily at the hands of the English, and in the search of a plot of land to call their own.
 These immigrants arrived at the eastern shores of North America, early on settling and breaking the land, and, later, building the bridges, canals, and railroads essential to the emerging nations of United States and Canada.
 Many others would toil for low wages in the dangerous factories of the day.
 Although there had been a steady migration of Irish to North America over these years, the greatest influx of Irish immigrants came to North America during the Great Potato Famine of the late 1840s.
 Early North American immigration records have revealed a number of people bearing the Irish name Fraleigh or a variant listed above: Bridget Ferrell who settled in Barbados in 1680; Katherine Ferrell settled in Virginia in 1649; Alexander Farrell settled in Virginia in 1656; Atkinson, Barney, Bernard, Charles, Christopher, Daniel, Dennis, Edward, Eiden, Francis, George, Hamilton, Hugh, James, John, Laurence, Lawrence, Luke, Martin, Michael, Patrick, Peter, Richard, Robert, Thomas and William Farrell, all settled in Philadelphia between 1840 and 1860.
 Martin and Michael Frawly arrived in Philadelphia in 1868 and 1874.